 Racial and Ethnic Diversity

-Each year, approximately one third of undergraduate students identify as US students of color.
-Incoming first-year students of color participate in peer leadership programs through the Africana Center, Latino Center, and Asian American Center.
-Student-run clubs and organizations on campus include the African Student Organization, the Arab Students Association, Association of Latin American Students, Association of Multiracial People, Association of South Asians, Black Student Union, Cape Verdean Students Association, Caribbean Student Organization, Chinese Students Association, Filipinx Student Union, Indigenous Students’ Organization, Italian Club, Japanese Culture Club, Society of Latinx Engineers and Scientists – and the list goes on.
+Cultural organizations celebrate their identities through annual events such as the Black Showcase, Association of Latin American Students (ALAS) Culture Show, and Tufts Association of South Asians (TASA) Culture Show.
+These events highlight some of Tufts’ talented performance groups and allow them to share a piece of their cultures with the larger community.
+Student-run clubs and organizations on campus include the African Student Organization, Arab Students Association, Association of Multiracial People, Black Student Union, Cape Verdean Students Association, Caribbean Student Organization, Chinese Students Association, Filipinx Student Union, Indigenous Students’ Organization, Italian Club, Japanese Culture Club, Vietnamese Students Club – and the list goes on.

 Coursework related to race and ethnicity can be found across numerous academic departments at Tufts, most notably in the Department of Studies in Race, Colonialism, and Diaspora, which facilitates several majors and minors in the disciplines of Africana Studies, American Studies, Asian American Studies, Colonialism Studies, Latino Studies, and Native American and Indigenous Studies.
 Additionally, the Center for the Study of Race and Democracy (CSRD) at Tufts serves as a space for research, events, and programs related to histories of activism for racial and social justice.
 The CSRD signature programs include the African American Trail Project, a public history archive of social change movements in Boston’s Black communities.